dart-lang/site-www/src/content/codelabs/dart-cheatsheet.md

 ## Factory constructors

-Dart supports factory constructors, which can return instances of a class or even subtypes.
+Dart supports factory constructors.
+Factory constructors can return an instance of the surrounding class or a subtype of that class.
 To create a factory constructor, use the `factory` keyword:

 <?code-excerpt "misc/lib/cheatsheet/factory_constructors.dart"?>